Curating vs Creating Learning Experiences

 If you’re like many learning professionals, you’ll likely start with creation.
 Shooting your own videos with your own SME; commissioning custom-made animation; writing an entire e-learning or micro-learning course that covers everything from objectives to outcomes.

-The reality is that not every learning professional has the time, resources or – quite frankly – the expertise to create top-notch programs.
-You must keep in mind that the audience for these programs is made up of fairly sophisticated information consumers who are constantly exposed to content built on the highest production values.
-If you can’t compete on that level, then your homemade learning program could be doomed from the start.
+Realistically, not every learning professional has the time, resources or – quite frankly – the expertise to create top-notch programs.
+Keep in mind that the audience for these programs is made up of fairly sophisticated information consumers who are constantly exposed to content built on the highest production values.
+If you can’t compete on that level, your homemade learning program could be doomed from the start.

-Rather than re-inventing the learning wheel, you undergo a methodical scan of what is available on the open market.
+We’re not talking about re-inventing the learning wheel here.
+Instead, try undergoing a methodical scan of what is available on the open market.
 There is a ton of great learning content from firms with long track records in helping people learn new skills and behaviors.
-Many of these firms offer standard, off-the-shelf solutions or the opportunity to upgrade to more customized programs (similar to Ezra’s own coaching app).
+Many of these firms offer standard, off-the-shelf solutions or the opportunity to upgrade to more customized programs (similar to Ezra's own coaching app).